 Letter from the President -- Alternative Pay Plan for Federal Civilian Employees

-I am transmitting an alternative plan for pay increases for civilian Federal employees covered by the General Schedule (GS) and certain other pay systems in January 2015.
+I am transmitting an alternative plan for pay increases for civilian Federal employees covered by the General Schedule and certain other pay systems in January 2016.

 Title 5, United States Code, authorizes me to implement alternative pay plans for pay increases for civilian Federal employees covered by the General Schedule and certain other pay systems if, because of "national emergency or serious economic conditions affecting the general welfare," I view the adjustments that would otherwise take effect as inappropriate.

 Accordingly, I have determined that it is appropriate to exercise my statutory alternative plan authority under 5 U.S.C.
-5303(b) and 5304a to set alternative January 2015 across-the-board and locality pay adjustments.
-Specifically, I have determined that for 2015, across-the-board pay increases will be 1.0 percent, and the current locality pay percentages shown in Schedule 9 of Executive Order 13655 of December 23, 2013, will remain at their 2014 levels.
-This decision will not materially affect our ability to attract and retain a well-qualified Federal workforce.
+5303(b) and 5304a to set alternative January 2016 across-the-board and locality pay adjustments.
+Specifically, I have determined that for 2016, across-the-board pay increases will be 1.0 percent.
+Also, I will make a decision by November 30, 2015, regarding an alternative plan for locality payments under 5 U.S.C.
+5304a.
+The alternative plan for locality payments will be limited so that the total combined cost of the 1.0 percent across-the-board base pay increase and the varying locality pay increases will be 1.3 percent of basic payroll, consistent with the assumption in my 2016 Budget.
+These decisions will not materially affect our ability to attract and retain a well-qualified Federal workforce.